mrdehate/homeassistant-config/readme.md

 * Turn on amplifiers when sound is playing to the connected Chromecast Audio
   * I have a few sets of powered speakers throughout the house hooked to Chromecast Audios, and this ensures the amps aren't sucking power all day for no reason.
   * Unfortunately Google Cast groups are super flaky in my experience, so this doesn't work 100% of the time - some groups are better than others.
-* Turn on heated mattress pad before bed, based on the room temperature.
+* Turn on heated mattress pad before bed, based on the room temperature - turn it off in the middle of the night so I don't bake.
 * Safety switch to turn off whole house fan if insufficient ventilation.
 * Automatically close garage door every night in case it's left open.
 * When arriving home, play inspirational entrance music in the garage

 ## Upgrading from a Raspberry Pi 3 to an Intel NUC

-I recently went through this migration (version 0.88).
+I recently went through this migration (Home Assistant version 0.88).
 It was a pain, but completely worth it in the end as the NUC is _so_ much faster.
 Some random notes on the pain points I had:
 * HomeSeer switches weren't reliably communicating with the server; had to remove and re-add them to get them functional
 * Turns out the 'snapshot' feature in HomeAssistant doesn't capture any of config, so it wasn't super useful for me
-* Door and window sensors didn't survive the migration for some reason; they needed to be re-added before they worked again
+* Battery powered devices (Door and window sensors, and wireless buttons) didn't survive the migration for some reason; they needed to be re-added before they worked again
 * The Conbee Phoscon app has its own backup function (i.e. the snapshot doesn't help here), which I didn't realize until it was too late.
 * I started making changes to my config before remembering to setup git; note to self, pull from the repo first!